JiachenRen/java-algebra-system/README.md

   * Implicit differentiation
   * n<sup>th</sup> derivative

-**Note: the following section demonstrates the power of the JMC computer algebra system, since not a lot of people are aware of its existence... for information about how to use it (or how it works), please scroll down and read from the "Simplification" section.
+**Note: the following section demonstrates the power of JAS, since not a lot of people are aware of its existence... for information about how to use it (or how it works), please scroll down and read from the "Simplification" section.

 ## Meet...
 CAS
 This is as powerful and accurate as it gets...
 I've put my life into making this system...